ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/_index.md

 minutes_to_complete: 90

 who_is_this_for: This is an introduction topic for beginners on how to run a computervision application on an embedded device from Himax.
-This example uses an off-the-shelf Himax WiseEye2 module which is based on the Arm Cortex-M55 and Ethos-U85.
+This example uses an off-the-shelf Himax WiseEye2 module which is based on the Arm Cortex-M55 and Ethos-U55.

 learning_objectives:
-    - Run Yolo model on off-the-shelf hardware that uses the Arm Cortex-M55 and Ethos-U55
+    - Run a you-only-look-once (Yolo) model using off-the-shelf hardware based on the Arm Cortex-M55 and Ethos-U55.
-    - Build Himax SDK and generate firmware image file
+    - Learn how to build the Himax SDK and generate firmware image file.
-    - Update firmware on edge device (Himax WiseEye2)
+    - Learn how to update firmware on edge device (Himax WiseEye2).

 prerequisites:
     - Seeed Grove Vision AI V2 Module